 Endoscopic biopsy.
 This type of biopsy is done through a fiberoptic endoscope.
 This is a long, thin tube that has a close-focusing telescope on the end for viewing.
 The scope is passed through a natural body orifice (for example, rectum or mouth) or a small incision.
 It is used to look at the organ in question for abnormal or suspicious areas so that a small amount of tissue can be removed for study.
 Endoscopic procedures are named for the organ or body area to be viewed or treated.
-The doctor can insert the endoscope into the gastrointestinal tract (alimentary tract endoscopy), bladder (cystoscopy), abdominal cavity (laparoscopy), joint cavity (arthroscopy), mid-portion of the chest (mediastinoscopy), or trachea and bronchial system (laryngoscopy and bronchoscopy).
+The healthcare provider can insert the endoscope into the gastrointestinal tract (alimentary tract endoscopy), bladder (cystoscopy), abdominal cavity (laparoscopy), joint cavity (arthroscopy), mid-portion of the chest (mediastinoscopy), or trachea and bronchial system (laryngoscopy and bronchoscopy).

 Bone marrow biopsy.
 Bone marrow aspiration or biopsy involves taking a small amount of bone marrow fluid (aspiration) and/or solid bone marrow tissue (called a core biopsy).
 The tissue is usually taken from the back of the hip bones to be examined for the number, size, and maturity of blood cells and/or abnormal cells.

 Excisional or incisional biopsy.
 This type of biopsy is often used when a wider or deeper portion of the tissue is needed.
 Using a scalpel (surgical knife), a full thickness of skin or all or part of a large tumor may be removed for further examination.
-The wound is sutured closed (with surgical thread).
+The wound is sewn closed (with surgical thread).